open-rdc/orne_navigation/README.md

-If you want to save a map, run a map_saver node like the following command.
+If you want to save a map, run the map_saver node like the following command.

 ```sh
 $ rosrun map_server map_saver -f filename
 ```

-Since cost map is required when performing self-positioning, if you don't create a cost map other than walls, create a cost map with the following command
+Since a cost map is required when performing self-positioning, if you haven't created a cost map other than walls, create a cost map with the following command
 ```sh
 $ cp filename.yaml filename_for_costmap.yaml
 ```